This frozen treat is nice.

 - ¼ cup plain, unsweetened plant-based milk

 - ¼ cup cacao powder (substitute cocoa powder if preferred)

 - Add frozen bananas and plant-based milk to the bowl of the food processor.
 Secure the lid.
 Holding tightly onto the lid of the food processor, pulse a few times to start breaking up the bananas.

-- Transfer the mixture to a loaf pan or rectangular glass container for easy scooping and freeze for 1-2 hours.
+- Transfer the mixture to a freezer safe container and freeze for 1-2 hours.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.